monome/docs/norns/study-4.md

 in each case, channel will default to 1 if left off. for note on/off, velocity is optional (100 will be used if none provided).

-## keeping track of little boxes
+### keeping track of little boxes

-*DEVICES* (currently grids and midi, but will be expanded in the future) use a virtual port system. physical devices are assigned to a virtual port via the **SYSTEM > DEVICES** menu. new devices are automatically assigned to remaining empty ports.
+*DEVICES* (grids, arcs, midi, and HID) use a virtual port system. physical devices are assigned to a virtual port via the **SYSTEM > DEVICES** menu. new devices are automatically assigned to remaining empty ports.

 by default for grids and midi, when calling `connect()` with no argument, port 1 is used.